What Popular 1980s Computer Game Blatantly Ripped Off Super Mario Bros?

 Answer: The Great Giana Sisters

-That said, one game in question–wildly popular on the Amiga and Commodore 64 personal computers–deserves a sort of award for blatant intellectual infringement.
-In 1987 German game developer Rainbow Arts released a Super Mario Bros. clone called The Great Gianna Sisters that was so well, cloned, that you’d think they sneaked into Nintendo headquarters and stole the code for Super Mario Bros.
-It featured the same level layouts, same enemies, same controls, same upgrades (bubble instead of fireballs, eating power ups made you grow, etc.), and even the same gather-the-coins (now gems) mechanism for points and 1-ups.
-The game wasn’t just kind-of-like Super Mario Bros. it was essentially Super Mario Bros. with a barely-fresh skin layered over top.
+That said, one game in particular—wildly popular on the Amiga and Commodore 64 personal computers—deserves a sort of award for blatant intellectual property infringement.
+In 1987, German game developer Rainbow Arts released a Super Mario Bros. clone, developed by the studio Time Warp Productions, called The Great Giana Sisters, that was such a clone that you’d think they sneaked into Nintendo headquarters and stole the code for Super Mario Bros.
+It featured the same basic level layouts, same enemies (simply reskinned as owls, rolling eyeballs, flesh-eating fish, and deadly insects), same controls, same upgrades (bubbles instead of fireballs, eating power-ups made you grow, etc.), and even the same gather-the-coins (now gems) mechanism for points and 1-ups.
+The game wasn’t just kind-of-like Super Mario Bros., it was essentially Super Mario Bros. with a barely-fresh skin layered over top.

-Nintendo, of course, took Rainbow Arts to court and the game was removed from the market (although it lived on in infamy among software pirates of the day, traded floppy disk to floppy disk).
-In most cases the story would end there, a simple tale of why you shouldn’t rip off a multi-national corporation with a huge legal department.
-The story of the Great Gianna Sisters has an interesting and, frankly, inexplicable twist.
+Nintendo, of course, applied pressure, urging Rainbow Arts and Time Warp Productions to withdraw the game from sale, arguing that it was obvious copyright infringement.
+Production immediately stopped and the game vanished from the market (although it lived on in infamy among software pirates of the day, traded floppy disk to floppy disk).
+In most cases, the story would end there, a simple tale of why you shouldn’t rip off a multi-national corporation with a huge legal department.
+But the story of the Great Giana Sisters has an interesting and, frankly, inexplicable twist.